zididadaday/test-project/README.md

 What Repository permissions should you add to the token? (principle of least privilege)

--Actions
+- Actions
--Administration
+- Administration
--~Codespaces~
+- ~Codespaces~
--Commit statuses
+- Commit statuses
--Contents
+- Contents
--Metadata
+- Metadata
--Pull requests
+- Pull requests

 ## Generate a git -diff for two folders